');

 About Milwaukee, WI

-Milwaukee is a major city in Wisconsin with a population of 569,756 residents.
-The median household income is $51,888 per year, which is near the national average.
-The median age in Milwaukee is 32.2 years.
+Milwaukee is a major city located in Wisconsin with a population of 569,756 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,888 per year, which is 31% below the national median of $75,149.
+The median age of 32.2 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Milwaukee Ranks in Wisconsin